 This morning, visit the Meherangarh Fort, the most authentic surviving taste of ceaseless rounds of war, honor and extravagance that characterized Rajputana.
 The royal apartments within the fort now form part of the outstanding museum.
 Its rich and varied collection includes a golden throne, fine miniature paintings, traditional costumes and fascinating weapons.
 Proceed to Jaswant Thada.
 This elegant pillared marble memorial with its fine lattice carving is the cenotaph of Maharaja Jaswant Singh II whose innovative irrigation schemes brought water and prosperity to this parched land.
 Local people regularly come here to offer prayer and flowers at his shrine.
 Cenotaphs of subsequent rulers and members of the royal families are also located here.

-In the afternoon, travel a distance of 180 miles in 5 hours to Jaisalmer.
+Enjoy lunch within the city and by early afternoon, travel a distance of 180 miles in 5 hours to Jaisalmer.
 Arrive in Jaisalmer and check-in to Suryagarh – a luxury boutique hotel.
 Its creation has been a labor of love enabled by local craftsman, indigenous materials and centuries of architectural expertise.
 Jaisalmer is the westernmost town of Rajasthan on the fringes of the Thar Desert.
 This historic city was founded in the 12th century and was once a flourishing trade center strategically located on the busy caravan trade route to Afghanistan and Central Asia.
 Its earlier rulers grew rich by looting gems, silk and opium from the caravans, but by the 16th century Jaisalmer had become a peaceful town whose wealthy traders built splendid palaces and havelis.
+(B/L)

 Begin the day visiting Gadisagar Lake, a rainwater reservoir built in 1367, which was once Jaisalmer’s sole source of water.
 The lakeshore is lined with Ghats and temples made of local golden-yellow sandstone with a beautiful gateway leading to the waters.
 Continue on tour to visit Jaisalmer Fort, which rises like a fabulous mirage out of the sands of the Thar Desert, the awesome contours of its 99 bastions softened by the golden hue of the stone.
 Built during the 12th century by Maharawal Jaisal and added to by his successors, this citadel stands on the peak of the 263 ft. high Trikuta Hill.